Charleston Film Wedding Photographer

 It struggles in:

-• Harsh noon overhead light
+• Harsh midday overhead light

-• Heavy purple uplighting
+• Heavy colored uplighting

 • Windowless reception spaces